brozena/brozena-old.github.io/tabla.md

 ### Desire and Discipline

-Having returned to Penn State for now, I have been able to understand how intrinsic my love of music and especially this instrument is to me.
-I desire to practice this tradition as sincerely as I can and to afford myself the time for it.
+Having returned to Penn State for now, I now understand how intrinsic my love of music and especially this instrument is to me.
+I desire to practice in this tradition as sincerely as I can and afford myself the time to really do it.

 I desire to see this practice as both a means and an end.